AliFaiizan/CyberSecProject/tasksheet2/Readme.md

 - Ensure all data files are present in the `../datasets/haiend-22.04/` directory.
 - One class models only implements scenario 1 while for binary you have to specify scenario type with --scenario command

+Hyperparamerter search is commented out to save execution time , and only one set of params in provided. loading entire dataset which has around 1.3 million rows getting output from models can become slow even on server. and extremely slow on some models like svm

 ## File Structure
 - `task1.py`: Main script for running experiments.
 - `models.py`: Model training and prediction functions.
 - `utils.py`: Data loading, cleaning, and utility functions.
-- `exports.py`: Functions for exporting results.
+- `exports.py`: Functions for exporting scenario folds.